eth-p/kubesel/README.md

 **User Experience:**

- - [ ] Use fzf-based UI to select context/user/cluster when none provided.
+ - [x] Use fzf-based UI to select context/user/cluster when none provided.
+ - [x] Use fzf-based to fuzzily match clusters, showing a UI for multiple matches.
  - [x] Init script for `fish`
  - [ ] Init script for `bash`
  - [ ] Init script for `zsh`